AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ### Summary

-This section aims to outline requirements and API integration endpoints required for onboarding a supplier and defining their products / services onto the Reward Gateway Platform.
+This section aims to outline requirements and API integration endpoints required for onboarding a supplier and defining their products / services onto the Company Platform.
 Environments

 <table>